 - Extending Relief for Retail, Hospitality, and Leisure: The Retail, Hospitality, and Leisure (RHL) relief scheme will be extended for another year, with a reduced relief level of 40% down from 75% and capped at £110,000 per business.
 This will inevitably lead to significantly increased rates bills from 01/04/2025 in these sectors.

-- Ending Charitable Rate Relief for Private Schools: From April 2025, private schools will no longer be eligible for 80% charitable rate relief, except those primarily serving pupils with Education, Health, and Care Plans.
+- Ending Charitable Rate Relief for Private Schools: From April 2025, private schools will no longer be eligible for 80% charitable rate relief.
+(Except those primarily serving pupils with Education, Health, and Care Plans).

 These changes may affect your business rates bill from 01/04/2025, so please get in touch if you would like us to discuss how you may be impacted.

-The Valuation Office predicts a huge spike in appeal submissions at the end of the rating list (01/04/2026), which will lead to a backlog of cases for the VOA to work through.
-At Aitchison Raffety we are looking to submit appeals as early as possible, to get ahead of the game and work with our colleagues at the VOA.
-The appeal system is a minefield and making a mistake can easily lead to increased business rates liability, so it is advised you appeal through a reputable agent.
-The sooner you review your 2023 rateable value, the more likely it will be dealt with in a timely manner and investigated thoroughly; therefore, we advise you to act now!
+The appeal system is a minefield and making a mistake can easily lead to increased business rates liability.
+It is always advised you appeal through a reputable agent.
+The sooner you review your 2023 rateable value, the more likely it will be dealt with in a timely manner, therefore, we advise you to act now!

 Joe McCarthy, Head of Business Rates